Canonical Nonlinearity for Coupled Linear Systems: Appendix B: NOL for Multiple-Parameter CLS

 When we introduce the \textit{many-body} interaction for multiple parameters as the partial information about paramater evolution that cannot be treated by combination of composite action of lower-order parameter-evolution operators, we here naturally define the $k$-body interaction for $f$-parameter CLSs as

 where

-Here, $0_{i}$ and $+_{i}$ respectively means that $i$-th superscript takes $0$ or $+$.
+Here, $0_{i}$ and $+_{i}$ respectively means that $i$-th superscript takes $0$ or $+$, and the above definition naturally includes non-commutative character of parameter-evolution operators.
 Note that without lack of generality, we choose the first $k$ parameters to be considered just for brief description.
 Eq.~\eqref{eq:mi} provides systematic decomposition of the many-body parameter interactions to all possible lower-order operators.
 For instance, for 2-body and 3-body inteactions under 3-parameter CLS are respectively given by \begin{widetext}

 \end{widetext} The higher-body inteaction can be further decomposed into lower-body information, in this case, rewriting $\Delta A^{\left( 3 \right)}$ as \begin{widetext}

 \end{widetext}